Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results

 \section{Results}

-Data in the control regions, validation regions, and signal regions are compared with SM predictions using a profile likelihood method~\cite{Cowan:2010js}.
-The systematic uncertainties are treated as nuisance parameters with Gaussian-distributed constraints in the likelihood.
-The correlations between the uncertainties are considered in this method.
+Data in the CRs, VRs, and SRs are compared with SM predictions using a profile likelihood method~\cite{Cowan:2010js}.
+The sources of systematic uncertainty are treated as nuisance parameters with Gaussian-distributed constraints in the likelihood.
+The correlations among the sources of uncertainty are considered in this method.
 Following the comparisons in the control and validation regions in Section~\ref{sec:results_CRVR}, results in the signal regions are shown in Section~\ref{sec:results_SR}.
 Section~\ref{sec:results_disc} and Section~\ref{sec:results_excl} show the results of model-independent and model-dependent interpretations, respectively.